BLC-HTWChur/moodle-atto_styles/README.md

 Changes
 -------

+* 2015-11-20 - replace block and inline tags via the configuration - Credits to HTW Chur
 * 2015-08-18 - Check compatibility for Moodle 2.9, no functionality change
 * 2015-05-22 - Include bootstrap classes into configuration example - Credits to David Mudrák
 * 2015-05-21 - Initial version